thunderbird/pulumi/docs/monitors.rst

 resource types to ``AlarmGroup`` types that handle those resources in their ``monitor`` functions.

 As an example, take a look at :py:class:`tb_pulumi.cloudwatch.CloudWatchMonitoringGroup`, a ``MonitoringGroup`` implementation that uses AWS CloudWatch to alarm on metrics produced by AWS resources.
-It creates an :py:class:`tb_pulumi.cloudwatch.LoadBalancerAlarmGroup` when it encounters a resource of type ``aws.lb.load_balancer.LoadBalancer``.
+It creates a :py:class:`tb_pulumi.cloudwatch.LoadBalancerAlarmGroup` when it encounters a resource of type ``aws.lb.load_balancer.LoadBalancer``.
 That alarm group monitors status codes and response times, among other things.